Princes Wharf, Hobart

 Princes Wharf is a wharf in the historic port area of Sullivans Cove in Hobart, Tasmania in Australia.
 The wharf area includes Princes Wharf No 1 Shed (known as PW1) that is a multi-purpose community events centre, and has been home to the Taste of Tasmania Festival.
-The wharf is also the location of the University of Tasmania's Institute for Marine and Antarctic Studies.
+The wharf also at one time housed the No 2 shed, subsequently the location of the University of Tasmania's Institute for Marine and Antarctic Studies, and the No 3 shed, redeveloped to form the support facilities building for the CSIRO Marine Laboratories complex, which occupies a site initially created (using land reclamation) as a ferry terminal for the Empress of Australia.
+The CSIRO wharf (technically Princes Wharf number four) now forms the home base for the Marine National Facility, currently (2026) the RV Investigator.